the-pro7/rps-typescript/README.md

 - Vanilla HTML
 - Vanilla CSS

-## Wanna play?
+## Wanna play🏓?

-The site will be going life in the not so distant future, so hold your horses!
-Well you can also clone the repo using:
+The site will be is live here: [RPS Game](the-pro7.github.io/rps-typescript/).
+Well you can also clone the repo for your own fun using:

 - `git clone https://github.com/the-pro7/rps-typescript.git`
 - `npm install` to install all dependencies